KaushalKarki01/flutter_internship_task/DOCS.md

-clone the project on your local machine. install all the necessary packages. run flutter pub get. simply run by using the command flutter run.
+clone the project on your local machine. install all the necessary packages. run flutter pub get. simply run by using the command flutter run. make sure to have an internet connection to run the application else you'll be awarded with a loading screen